Villa-DEste, Tivoli

 Villa-d’esteGardens

-You can take a guided audio tour but we are not big on audio tours and wanted to explore the gardens on our own.
-We strolled around the gardens at our own pace taking in every sight, smell and sound in about one and a half hours.
+You can take a guided audio tour, but we are not big fans of audio tours and prefer to explore the gardens on our own.
+We strolled around the gardens at our own pace, taking in every sight, smell and sound in about one and a half hours.
 The fountains were stunning.
-We have never seen that many fountains in one place, there were about 500 of all sizes, shapes and heights all naturally powered except two.
+We had never seen that many fountains in one place; there were about 500 of all sizes, shapes, and heights, all naturally powered, except for two.
 There was one huge and thundering fountain, others cascading levels and others small and quiet.
-There were sculptures, beautiful tulips and lilacs.
+There were sculptures, as well as beautiful tulips and lilacs.

 Villa-d-esteStatue